Hydrospheredata/mist/README.md

 ```

-Next start Mist like this, adjusting for the mist-assembly file name to match the current version:
+Next start Mist like this, changing the mist-assembly-X.X.X.jar file name to match the version you installed:

          spark-submit --class io.hydrosphere.mist.Mist --driver-java-options "-Dconfig.file=/usr/src/mist/mist/mist.conf" /usr/src/mist/mist/mistsrc/mist/target/scala-2.10/mist-assembly-0.1.1.jar

-Set Python Path to be, again adjusting the file names and paths to match your installation:
+Set Python Path as shown below, again adjusting the file names and paths to match your installation:

         export PYTHONPATH=$PYTHONPATH:/usr/src/mist/mist/mistsrc/mist/src/main/python:$SPARK_HOME/python/:$SPARK_HOME/python/lib/py4j-0.9-src.zip

-Same the sample Python code somewhere.
-That program iterates over and prints the parameters sent to it at runtime.
+Copy the code from above and save the sample Python code somewhere.
+The sample program iterates over and prints the parameters sent to it at runtime.

 Run the sample using curl:

         curl --header "Content-Type: application/json" -X POST http://127.0.0.1:2003/jobs --data '{"pyPath":"/path to your file/Samplecode.py", "parameters":{"digits":[1,2,3,4,5,6,7,8,9,0]}, "external_id":"12345678","name":"foo"}'

-If everything is correct it should say something like this message below plug you will see messages in the Mist stdout console.
+If everything is set up correctly it should say something like this message below, plus you will see messages in the Mist stdout console.

         {"success":true,"payload":{"result":[2,4,6,8,10,12,14,16,18,0]},"errors":[],"request":{"pyPath":"/home/walker/Documents/hydrosphere/mistExample.py","name":"foo","parameters":{"digits":[1,2,3,4,5,6,7,8,9,0]},"external_id":"12345678"}}

-Here is part of stdout where you can see that the program was submitted to Spark and the output of the collect statement :
+Here is part of Mist stdout log where you can see that the program was submitted to Spark.
+The output of the collect() statement will echo there as well.

         16/05/19 12:55:07 INFO SparkContext: Starting job: collect at /home/walker/Documents/hydrosphere/mistExample.py:16
         16/05/19 12:55:07 INFO DAGScheduler: Got job 0 (collect at /home/walker/Documents/hydrosphere/mistExample.py:16) with 4 output partitions